-In 2017, then US Secretary of State Rex Tillerson eliminated the Special Advisor for International Disability Rights, a position established under the Obama Administration and held by long-time disability activist, Judith Heumann.
+In 2017, then US Secretary of State Rex Tillerson eliminated the Special Advisor for International Disability Rights, a position established under the Obama Administration and held by long-time disability activist, and USICD board member, Judith Heumann.

-USICD is asking the US disability community and our allies to respond by communicating your support for:
+USICD continues to ask the US disability community and our allies to respond by communicating your support for:

 - Senate Office of International Disability Rights Act (S. 3880 introduced on June 5th, 2020) to establish a permanent office of International Disability rights at the US Department of State and requires the appointment of an Ambassador-at-Large.